 - Degreaser for milk carafes and brew units

-- Descaler for rest of machine
+- Descaler for the rest of the machine

 Descaling products are available as powder, liquid, or tablet.
 Your user manual may recommend you to use one product over the other.
 If not, you can use any option.
 Just be aware that liquid is the easiest solution, and tablets come after this.